naapurinpojat/geofencer/README.md

 # Snowdog Geospatial Data Collection System

-The **Snowdog Geospatial Data Collection System** is a sophisticated solution designed for mountainbikers to track and visualize their routes during winter expeditions.
+The **Snowdog Geospatial Data Collection System** is a sophisticated solution designed for mountainbikers to track the condition of the winter trail driven by the Snowdog.
 Utilizing the Snowdog device, this system integrates various technologies to provide up-to-date trail information, ensuring a seamless user experience.

 ## Problem Statement